 How to Buy Bitcoin in India

-Note: On December 28, 2023, a show cause notice was sent to nine crypto exchanges by India’s Financial Intelligence Unit (FIU) for not being in compliance with India’s AML (anti-money laundering) laws.
-The nine exchanges are Binance, Kucoin, Huobi, Kraken, Gate.io, Bittrex, Bitstamp, MEXC, and Bitfinex.
-The URLs of these nine exchanges are blocked from being accessed in India until they register with the FIU.
+Note: On December 28, 2023, India’s Financial Intelligence Unit (FIU) sent a show cause notice to nine cryptocurrency exchanges for not complying with India’s AML (anti-money laundering) rules.
+The exchanges affected are Binance, Kucoin, Huobi, Kraken, Gate.io, Bittrex, Bitstamp, MEXC, and Bitfinex.
+Access to the websites of these nine exchanges is restricted in India until they register with the FIU.

 Looking to buy Bitcoin in India?
 In this guide, I will review the status of Bitcoin in India, its popularity, and the different exchanges you can use to get Bitcoin in India.